kstenerud/compact-time/compact-time-specification.md

 Proleptic Gregorian Calendar
 -----------------------------

-Dates prior to the introduction of the Gregorian Calendar in 1582 must be stored according to the proleptic Gregorian calender.
+Dates prior to the introduction of the Gregorian Calendar in 1582 **MUST** be stored according to the proleptic Gregorian calender.

 Time Zone
 ---------

-A time zone can take one of two forms: `area-location` or `latitude-longitude`.
-The form is determined by the `lat-long form` flag.
+A time zone can take one of three forms:

+ * Area-Location
+ * Latitude-Longitude
+ * UTC-Offset.

 ### Area-Location

-The area-location form makes use of time zone identifiers from the [IANA time zone database](https://www.iana.org/time-zones).
-A time zone is encoded as a length-delimited string in the form `Area/Location`.
+The area-location form represents time zones using length-delimited string identifiers from the [IANA time zone database](https://www.iana.org/time-zones).
+This form is selected by setting the `lat-long form` bit to 0 in the header:

 | Field                | Bits | Min | Max |
 | -------------------- | ---- | --- | --- |
 | Length               |    7 |   1 | 127 |
 | lat-long form        |    1 |   0 |   0 |

-Followed by:
+The length (which **MUST** be nonzero) specifies the byte length of the area-location string field that follows the time zone structure:

 | Field                | Bits | Min | Max | Notes                             |
 | -------------------- | ---- | --- | --- | --------------------------------- |